AdaCore/ada-spark-rfcs/rfc-local-vars-without-block.md

 =======================

-In any arm of a compound statement, such an if/then/elsif statement, or a case/when statement, or a for/loop statement one or more local declarations may be introduced, followed by "in" followed by the sequence of statements.
+In any arm of a compound statement, such an if/then/elsif statement, or a case/when statement, or a for/loop statement one or more local declarations may be introduced, followed optionally by "in" followed by the sequence of statements.

 For example: